xialulee/WaveSyn/README.md

 -------
 WaveSyn have some features to make your work easier.
 These features includes a multimedia console, a help system which is very helpful, and a scripting system which can prevent you from clicking the mouse and stroking the keyboard thousands of times.
 ###The multimedia console of WaveSyn
 The console window is the first window appears on the screen after WaveSyn is launched.
-This console displays all of the meaning messages including stdout, stderr, command history, error messages, and embedded multimedia help & information.
+This console displays all of the meaningful messages including stdout, stderr, command history, error messages, and embedded multimedia help & information.
 ![](https://github.com/xialulee/WaveSyn/raw/master/doc/images/Features-Console-Snapshot1.PNG "Console window of WaveSyn")<br/>

 ###The scripting system